 Director, Guarini Institute for Global Legal Studies

 Benedict Kingsbury’s broad, theoretically grounded approach to international law closely integrates work in legal theory, political theory, and history.
-With NYU colleague Richard Stewart, he initiated and directs the Global Administrative Law Research Project, a pioneering approach to issues of accountability and participation in global governance; they are currently working on books on megaregional agreements, as well as global hybrid and private governance.
+With NYU colleague Richard Stewart, he initiated and directs the Global Administrative Law Research Project, a pioneering approach to issues of accountability and participation in global governance; their work on megaregional agreements resulted in the 700-page book Megaregulation Contested: Global Economic Governance After TPP (2019), and they are working on a book on global hybrid and private governance.
 They launched the Global Administrative Law Network, and together with Andrew Hurrell edit the Law and Global Governance book series for Oxford University Press.
 Kingsbury has directed the Law School’s Institute for International Law and Justice since its founding in 2002.
-He and NYU Law Professor José Alvarez became the editors-in-chief of the century-old American Journal of International Law in 2013.
+He and NYU Law Professor José Alvarez served as the editors-in-chief of the century-old American Journal of International Law from 2013-2018.
 Kingsbury has written on a wide range of international law topics, from indigenous peoples issues to interstate arbitration, investor-state arbitration, and indicators and rankings.
 His edited volumes include Governance by Indicators (2012), The Quiet Power of Indicators (2015), and books on Hugo Grotius (1583-1645) and Alberico Gentili (1552-1608).
 After completing his LLB with first-class honors at the University of Canterbury in New Zealand in 1981, Kingsbury was a Rhodes Scholar at Balliol College, Oxford.
 In 1984, he graduated at the top of his class in the MPhil program in international relations at Oxford.
 He subsequently completed a DPhil in law at Oxford and has taught at Oxford, Duke, Harvard Law School, the University of Tokyo, the University of Paris 1, and the University of Utah.